 Additionally, avoid foods that are extremely sticky or hard.
 You may want to avoid chewing gum while you adjust to the denture.
 Also, don’t use toothpicks while wearing dentures.

 After you get dentures, you may have difficulty pronouncing certain words.
 If so, practice by saying the difficult words out loud.
 With practice and with time you will become accustomed to speaking properly with your denture.

-If your dentures “click” while you’re talking, you should contact your dentist.
+If your dentures “click” while you’re talking, you should contact us.
 Your dentures may occasionally slip when you laugh, cough, or smile.
 Reposition the dentures by gently biting down and swallowing.
-If any speaking problem persists, consult your dentist or prosthodontist.
+If any speaking problem persists, it's time to consult your dentist or prosthodontist.